The Shift from Generic to Brand-Aware AI

 The structure reflects a deliberate design decision: each component performs one task and hands its output to the next stage.

+This separation keeps the system modular and makes it easier to reason about failures.
 If something breaks in generation, it does not require touching the ingestion pipeline.
 If the retrieval strategy needs to change, it does not affect the rendering layer.

 At runtime, the flow begins with a user interacting with the frontend interface.